The 8 Famous Cursed Diamonds That Bring Bad Luck

 The Sancy Diamond - the cursed diamond

-After being stolen from India, it was sold to King Charles I of England, who wore it for good luck.
+After being stolen from India, the curse of the stone began in the 1600s when Nicolas de Harlay Seigneur de Sancy owned the diamond.
+This stone also gets its name from him.
+Since then, it passed through multiple owners before it came into the possession of King Charles I of England, who wore it for good luck.
 But little did he know that the curse of this very stone was going to be the cause of his demise.

 Apparently, this unlucky stone didn’t only affect the owner but also other people involved in its journey.
 For instance, after the death of King Charles I, the courier who was transporting the gem to its next owner, King James I, got attacked and robbed.
 The stone was recovered from his stomach, where he hid it for safekeeping.